ykquetz/Copy_Detector/README.md

 | Button / Area | What it does |
 | --- | --- |
 | **Path input box** | Type/paste the folder or drive path to be scanned here (e.g., `C:\Users\Photos`). |
+| **📁 Select Folder** | Opens the File Explorer window; allows you to browse and select instead of typing manually.
+Automatically changes the selection path input.
 | **Start Scan** | Scans all subfolders in the entered path and starts looking for duplicate files.
 The scan runs in the background; the interface does not freeze. |
 | **Cancel** | Stops the ongoing scan.
 A confirmation prompt appears; if confirmed, the scan discards what it has found so far and completely terminates (the results window does not open). |
 | **Load Last Result** | Restores the results found in the previous scan from the disk without needing to rescan.
 Meanwhile, deleted/moved files are automatically removed from the list.
 If no scan has been performed, this button appears disabled. |